Apollo-Level2-Web-Dev/l2-b1-assignment-10/README.md

 - Test how the function handles errors.
 You can create a modified version of **`fetchData`** that rejects the Promise with an error and test that it throws an error.
 - For example, ensure that calling **`fetchData`** with a specific argument or configuration correctly rejects the Promise with an error message.

+### **General Guidelines:**

+- Use the Vitest or Jest framework to write and run your tests.
+Make sure your tests are written following the best practices.
+- Comment your code as needed to explain the purpose of your tests and any significant steps you are taking.
+- Ensure that your test cases are independent of each other, meaning the outcome of one test should not affect the others.
+- Aim for comprehensive test coverage, testing both expected behavior and error conditions where applicable.

+### **Deadline:**

+- 60 marks: November 12, 2023, 11:59 PM
+- 50 marks: November 13, 2023, 11:59 PM
+- 30 marks: After 13th November, 11.59PM